 Requests and faculty endorsements must be received at least one month before any conference.
 There are no hard and fast rules (with one exception, noted below) covering applications to the Fund--the Houghton Fund Committee will consider each case on its merits.
 The following guidelines apply.

 In the case of students seeking assistance with travel to conferences and workshops, the committee will consider all requests, but requests, where the student is presenting a talk, poster or equivalent, are favored.

 Allowable expenses include accommodation, transportation, and meals.
 Car rental is not normally approved, unless there are special reasons for requiring it.
 While students may use (e.g.) government per diem rates in order to estimate likely expenses, reimbursement will be based on actual expenditure, not per diem rates.
 Experience indicates that actual expenses are usually considerably lower than published per diem rates.

 It is expected that students will travel by the cheapest available means, and will take advantage of any savings requiring (e.g.) advance purchase or a Saturday night stay.
 It should be noted that processing of requests by the Houghton Fund usually takes 1-2 weeks, and it is the student’s responsibility to ensure that the committee receives the application in full (including the advisor’s note of support) in sufficient time to permit this.

 The Committee must have the complete request at least one month in advance of actual travel.
 No retroactive or late requests will be considered: they are automatically declined.

-The Houghton Fund Committee will consider requests from students, individually or collectively, for support of any legitimate educational or research activity.
-The Committee will assess each such application on its merits, taking into account the likely benefit of the proposed activity to the student's intellectual and professional development, or to the PAOC student body as a whole.
+The Houghton Fund Committee will consider requests from students, individually or collectively, for support of legitimate educational or research matters.
+The Committee will assess each such application on its merits, taking into account the likely benefit of the proposed activity to the student's intellectual and professional development or to the PAOC student body as a whole.